Dhaia/MoviesFollower/README.md

 - RecyclerViews
 - Bottom Navigation View

-# Things I know I should improve or include in teh future
+# Things I know I should improve or include in the future

 - Start using Fragment factory, and get rid of the methods I declared inside of my fragments in order to pass arguments such as *setAction* and *setQueries* that are iside of SearchTvFrament..etc.
 - Start using Dagger2 for dependency injection.